 Improper storage or curing can lead to microbial contamination, with mold and bacteria finding a happy home in poorly handled hash.
 This is especially common in humid environments or with hash that hasn’t been properly dried.

-For solvent-based extractions, inadequate purging can leave behind harmful chemicals in the final product.
-This is why proper lab testing is crucial—residual solvents like butane or ethanol can cause respiratory issues when consumed.
+This is why proper lab testing is crucial.
+Residual solvents like butane or ethanol can cause respiratory issues when consumed.

 Perhaps most concerning, pesticides and heavy metals can concentrate during extraction, becoming more dangerous in the final product than they were in the original plant material.
-Scientific research on cannabis use disorder has highlighted these contaminants as potential health risks beyond the cannabis itself.

 At Stoops, we take these risks seriously, working exclusively with licensed producers who meet strict quality standards and rigorous testing requirements.
-Our goal is simple: ensuring every customer receives clean, safe products they can trust.
-For more information about our hash selection, check out our hash concentrates collection.

 Effects, Health Risks & Addiction Potential

 When it comes to hash, understanding both its pleasurable effects and potential risks helps you make smarter choices about consumption.
-As with any cannabis product, hash deserves respect and mindfulness—especially given its higher potency compared to flower.

 Short-Term Effects